Star Trek: First Contact: Costumes and makeup

 The Starfleet uniforms were redesigned for the film by the Star Trek costumer Bob Blackman to give a more militaristic feel, with grey padded shoulders, black torso/sleeves/leggings and colored undershirts/stripe cuffs.
-The new uniforms from this film were later adopted in the fifth season of Star Trek: Deep Space Nine, beginning with "Rapture" and for the rest of the series, but the crew on Star Trek: Voyager continued to use the old DS9 uniforms, due to being stuck in the Delta Quadrant.
 Since Blackman was also handling the costumes for the television series, non-Starfleet design clothes were delegated to Deborah Everton, a newcomer to Star Trek who was responsible for more than 800 costumes during production.
 Everton was tasked with updating the Borg's costumes to something new, but reminiscent of the television series.
 The bulky suits were made sleeker and outfitted with fiber optic lights.
 The time-travel aspect of the story also required period costumes for the mid 21st century and the 1940s "Dixon Hill" nightclub holodeck recreation.
 Everton enjoyed designing Woodard's costumes because the character went through many changes during the course of the film, switching from a utilitarian vest and pants in many shots to a glamorous dress during the holodeck scene.

 Everton and makeup designers Michael Westmore, Scott Wheeler, and Jake Garber wanted to upgrade the pasty white look the Borg had retained since The Next Generation's second season, born out of a need for budget-conscious television design.
 "I wanted it to look like they were [assimilated or "Borgified"] from the inside out rather than the outside in," Everton said.
 Each Borg had a slightly different design, and Westmore designed a new one each day to make it appear that there was an army of Borg; in reality, between eight and twelve actors filled all the roles as the costumes and makeup were so expensive to produce.
 Background Borg were simulated by half-finished mannequins.
 Westmore reasoned that since the Borg had traveled the galaxy, they would have assimilated other races besides humans.
 In the television series, much of the Borg's faces had been covered by helmets, but for First Contact the makeup artist removed the head coverings and designed assimilated versions of familiar Star Trek aliens such as Klingons, Bolians, Romulans, Bajorans, and Cardassians.
 Each drone received an electronic eyepiece.
 The blinking lights in each eye were programmed by Westmore's son to repeat a production member's name in Morse code.